nighterrors/notes/WebDev/HTML.md

 <!--TODO-->https://en.wikipedia.org/wiki/CDATA

 - :fa-info-circle:Only available in [foreign elements](#whatwg) (SVG, XML).
 - It's content is interpreted as literal text, equivalent to special characters being escaped or referenced by entities.
-There is no semantic or other difference between those approaches.
+There is no semantic or other difference between a CDATA section or a preformatted text.
 - As a result tags and character entities don't work inside CDATA sections.

 #### Anatomy